Gageperrin/it-notes/aws/solutions-architect-professional/networking-and-hybrid.md

 * CloudWatch Alarm
 * Check of other checks

 ### Route 53 Routing Policies

-* Simple: Route to a single resource
+* Simple: Route to a single resource (does not support health checks)
-* Failover: One record is set to be primary, one is set to backup in case of primary failure
+* Failover: One record is set to be primary, one is set to backup in case of primary failure.
+Use for active/passive
-* Weighted: Records are given weight value to distribute routing traffic
+* Weighted: Records are given weight value to distribute routing traffic.
+Use for simple load balancing or testing new software versions
-* Latency-based: Checks database for latency and routes traffic accordingly
+* Latency-based: Checks database for latency and routes traffic accordingly.
+Use for performance and user experience.
-* Geo-location: Routes based on continent/country record
+* Geolocation: Routes based on continent/country record, not about closest record.
+Use for content restriction
+* Geoproximity: Routes based on geographic coordinates, defined by rules with a plus or minus bias for region zoning
-* Multi-value: Routing traffic to multiple resources, creating more than one record of the same name and type
+* Multi-value: Routing traffic to multiple resources, creating more than one record of the same name and type.
+Improves availability as each record is indpeendent and can have an associated health check

+### Route 53 Interoperability

+Route 53 can act as domain registrar and/or domain hosting.
+It can also be paired with another service to do one of the two jobs.
+R53 accepts the domain registration fee.
+For domain hosting, it allocates 4 Name Servers and creates a zone file based on the name server.
+As domain registrar, R53 communicates with the registry of the TLD.

+When R53 does both roles, the domain registrar liaises with domain hosting to createa a public hosted zone.
+The registration fee, domain name and name servers are provided to the registry.
+The registrar then adds an entry in TLD using NS delegation records in the public hosted zone (DNS hosting role).

+When R53 does registrar only, the NS records for the domain are sent to externally hosted Name Servers.
+Records are managed, but the domain is managed by R53.
+Not very common.

+When R53 does domain hosting only, R53 creates a public hosted zone for the domain.
+It passes the allocated NS details to the registrar.
+Using the registrar, NS records for the domain can be updated after registration if it is decided to host records via R53.
+The name servers are provided to the 3rd party registrar and an entry is added in TLD using NS delegation records back in R53.

 ## VPC Endpoints